Could Social Media Raise Your Insurance Premiums?

 Be Informative.
 Tell your broker/agent about any changes to your home or the people living in it.
 In many cases, your premium will be unaffected, and you’ll be better protected if you file a claim.

 Be Vigilant.
-Make sure other people follow the same guidelines.
-You don’t want your children posting about a family vacation in realtime, or Snapchatting about the party in your new pool.
+Make sure other people follow the same guidelines you’ve set for your home.
+You don’t want your children posting about a family vacation in real time or livestreaming a party in your new pool, especially when you’re trying to renew your policy.